UV Luminosity Functions from HST and JWST: A Possible Resolution to the High-Redshift Galaxy Abundance Puzzle and Implications for Cosmic Strings: Methods

 In connection with the $\Lambda \text{CDM}$ model and the \texttt{Zeus21} code, the assumed standard halo mass function is that of Sheth $\&$ Tormen (henceforth ST) \cite{sheth_excursion_2002}.
 As demonstrated analytically and confirmed by simulation by Ref. \citep{jiao_early_2023,jiao_n-body_2024}, in a universe containing cosmic string loops, the halo mass function can be written as the sum of halos formed by fluctuations in the $\Lambda \text{CDM}$ model and seeded halos by cosmic string loops:

 with $dn/dM_h \big|_{\rm{ST}}$ corresponding to the ST halo mass function and $dn/dM_h \big|_{\rm{CS}}$ the halo mass function seeded by string loops Equation \ref{eq:halomassloop}.

 Figure \ref{fig:halomass} presents a comparison of the ST halo mass function and cosmic string loops as a function of redshift and different string tensions.
 As we can see, the greater the tension of the cosmic strings, the greater the rate of formation of dark matter halos.
 This is to be expected, since the more massive these strings are, the more they can boost matter accretion and the formation of dark matter haloes.
 The halo mass function of loops is increasingly dominant as a function of redshift, but also as a function of mass.
-In fact, the ST halo mass function grows with time and also shows an exponential decay as mass increases, whereas the halo mass function of loops is almost constant as a function of redshift, but only has a linear decay as a function of mass.
+In fact, the ST halo mass function predicts an exponential suppression of massive halos at higher redshifts and also shows an exponential decay as the mass increases, whereas the halo mass function of loops evolves as a $1/(1+z)^{3/2}$ as a function of redshift, and only has a power-law decay as the mass increases.
 At low redshift, the ST halo mass function completely dominates those of the loops so that $dn/dM_h|_{\rm{Total}}\approx dn/ dM_h|_{\rm{ST}}$ for string tensions, in line with the upper bound from the CMB \citep{jiao_early_2023,jiao_n-body_2024}.